 It is extremely difficult to work while completing the Coordinated Program.
-If students must be employed, hours should be scheduled around supervised practice experiences.
+If students must be employed, hours should be scheduled during the evenings or on weekends only.
 Students MUST be available to fulfill all requirements for coursework and supervised practice experiences.